 Travel Expense Reimbursement Process

-- A Travel Expense Report is required for all travel conducted under a Travel Authorization Form, including travel for which all expenses are paid directly by the university.
+- A travel expense report is required for all travel conducted under a travel request form, including travel for which all expenses are paid directly by the university.

-- The Travel Expense Report should be submit to the campus business or travel office within 15 business days of completion of a trip.
+- The travel expense report should be submitted to the campus business or travel office within 15 business days of completion of a trip.

 - Expenses accrued while on personal travel are not reimbursable.
-For more detail see personal section.
+For more detail see item 8.
+Personal Travel.

 - Travelers should utilize direct deposit as the means to receive reimbursement.